Availity/availity-starter-react/README.md

 **Q:** How do I use `useAppStore`?

 **A:** The hook `useAppStore` accepts one argument.
-This is a selctor function which returns the data we want to obsererve.
+This is a selector function which returns the data we want to observe.
 In the example below, we use the implicit return of arrow functions to return an object.

 ```js
 const { id, name, getSomething } = useAppStore(store => ({